django-cms/django-cms/docs/explanation/composition.rst

 URL (``/events/``) renders its placeholders normally; URLs *below* (``/events/2026-summit/``) are handed to the apphook.
 Child CMS pages under an apphooked page are *not* reliably reachable, because the apphook owns that URL space.
+The URLs might resolve to the app hook instead of a child page, and the child page might not be reached at all.

 **The same Django app mounted on several pages.** Each mount point is independent.
 If editors should configure each mount differently